calamity10110/glob-lang/STRUCTURE.md

 ### Package Metadata - `package.toml`

-Every GLOB project has a `package.toml` file that describes the package:
+Every GUL project has a `package.toml` file that describes the package:

 ```toml
 [package]